C-rich stability element

 The C-rich Not M, -ND stability element is a short part of a gene sequence important for the proper synthesis of globin and several other human proteins.

 Differences in the stabilities of individual mRNAs can dramatically affect the overall level of expression for genes.
-Eukaryotic mRNAs can have half-lives that vary from as short as several minutes to as long as several days.
-In differentiating human erythroid cells the deposition of high levels of alpha globin protein is dependent on an unusually long half-life of the alpha globin mRNA (greater than 24hrs).
+Eukaryotic mRNAs can have half-lives that vary several minutes to several days.
+In differentiating human erythroid cells, the deposition of high levels of alpha globin protein is dependent on an unusually long half-life of the alpha globin mRNA (greater than 24hrs).
 The stability determinant for alpha globin mRNA has been mapped to a pyrimidine-rich segment of its 3' UTR.
 This region confers stability by directing the assembly of a specific alpha ribonucleoprotein complex at this site.
 Subsequently Holcik and Liebhaber identified three other highly stable eukaryotic mRNAs that assemble the alpha globin protein complex at homologous pyrimidine-rich regions within their 3'UTRs (rabbit lipoxygenase, rat tyrosine hydroxylase, and human alpha(I)-collagen).